 1. Business Cards

 Investing in well-made business cards is one of the most effective ways to get your business out there.
 Set your brand apart by choosing a unique design that reflects your brand values and creativity.

-Always ensure that everyone who is anyone in your company has their own to give away, because you never know when they’ll need to share your business details with a prospective client.
+Always ensure that everyone who is anyone in your company has their own to give away because you never know when they’ll need to share your business details with a prospective client.

 As with all print design, weigh what you want against what it costs.
-There are plenty of cheap, templated business plan generators out there.
+There are plenty of cheap, templated business card generators out there.
 But if you have something special in mind, or you want to have the opportunity to pick (and feel) a specific type of business card paper, you might want to look for a local designer and print shop.

 Keep in mind that your business card is an extension of your brand, so it’s helpful if you’re consistent.
 Don’t use a different logo, font style, or colors than the ones you use on your website or on the rest of your (on and offline) marketing materials.

-Quick tips to make your business cards stand out:
+How to make your business cards stand out: